Prayer is conversation with the living God.

 Fasting is nearly always paired with prayer (2 Samuel, Ezra, Nehemiah, Ester, Psalms, Daniel, Luke, Matthew, Acts) and we repeatedly see it aid and amplify the prayers of the people of God.

 If fasting sounds odd to you, don’t worry, you’re not alone!
-This is a practice new to many of us, and we learn together.
-This practice is about freedom in Christ, not legalism.
+Fasting is not a requirement, it is an invitation.
 In fact, fasting is never mandated in the New Testament.
-Instead, it is something we are invited into by God.
-It is a spiritual practice that Jesus found important enough to incorporate into his own life (Matthew 4).
-It is freedom from our disordered desires and flesh.
-It’s a surrendering of ourselves to God, and then it is God who does the work.
+Instead, it is a spiritual practice that Jesus incorporated into his own life (Matthew 4).

 Our hope is over these 21 days you will be inspired, and experience a new relational depth with our God through prayer and fasting.

 (we recommend: one – two days a week)

 In this type of fast, you abstain from food for 2-3 meals a day while drinking only liquids, typically water with light juices as an option (often people will skip breakfast and lunch, and break their fast by eating dinner).
 There is not a wrong way to do this fast.
 The heart of this practice is simply to make a conscience decision to abstain from food for a number of meals you choose.